Credit providers

 If you provide credit, consumer leases, or operate buy-back schemes, consumer credit law applies to your business.

-If you or your company is a provider of consumer credit (lender) or a mobile trader, and you are not already licenced or authorised by the Financial Market Authority or Reserve Bank of New Zealand, you must be certified under Part 5A of the Credit Contracts and Consumer Finance Act 2003 (CCCF Act) by the Commerce Commission.
+If you (as a sole trader) or your company is a provider of consumer credit (lender), including through a pawnbroking contract, consumer lease, a BNPL contract (buy now, pay later contract), or are a mobile trader, and you are not already licenced or authorised by the Financial Market Authority or Reserve Bank of New Zealand, you must be certified under Part 5A of the Credit Contracts and Consumer Finance Act 2003 by the Commerce Commission.

 From 1 December 2021, directors or senior managers of a consumer credit provider and/or mobile trader selling goods on credit need to comply with the due diligence duty.